kgrid/kgrid-cli/README.md

 ### Package the knowledge objects

-Knowledge objects in the project will be packaged into zip files and stored in target folder.
+Knowledge objects in the project will be individually packaged into zip files and stored in target folder.

 ``` kgrid package ```